A mod-p Artin-Tate conjecture, and generalized Herbrand-Ribet: Integrality of Abelian -values for

 \section{Integrality of Abelian $L$-values for $\Q$}

-The aim of this section is to prove certain results on integrality of $L(0,\chi)$ for $\chi$ an odd Dirichlet character of $\Q$.
-Presumably these are well-known results although I have not been able to find.
-These results generalize the theorem of Deligne-Ribet in this very particular case.
+The aim of this section is to prove certain results on integrality of $L(0,\chi)$ for $\chi$ an odd Dirichlet character of $\Q$ which go as first examples of all the integrality conjectures made in this paper.
+Although these are all well-known results, we have decided to give our proofs.

 \begin{lemma} For integers $m>1,n>1$, with $(m,n)=1$, let $\chi = \chi_1 \times \chi_2$ be a primitive Dirichlet character on $(\Z/mn\Z)^\times = (\Z/m\Z)^\times \times (\Z/n\Z)^\times$ with $\chi(-1)=-1$.
 Then,